Engineering Health Essentials

 In my role, I push for engineering health proactively.
 This involves encouraging engineers to not only identify problems but to also craft creative solutions and tackle root causes.
 Consider the time we implemented a new testing system in our workflow tool where we implemented void tasks to verify the system’s overall behavior.
 It helped us to become aware of problems before they got big.
 This significantly improved our alert system in the distributed setup, catching potential issues early on.

-First, always be on the lookout for minor tweaks that can have major impacts down the line.
-Encourage your team to find these opportunities because engineers often have a deeper understanding of the system’s intricacies.
 Second, help your team understand the significance of these tasks.
-Clearly, it’s not just about addressing the problems we see.
-It’s beyond that.
+Clearly, it is not just about addressing the problems we see.
+It is beyond that.
 We should find the root and prevent problems from recurring.
 By developing solutions that not only fix but also enhance our systems, we empower our team.
-Third, start a feedback loop.
-Sometimes these efforts aren’t as fruitful.
-It’s impossible to make it better without a critical eye.
+Engineers feel more ownership when they see the direct long-term impact of their improvements.

 The Long-Term Benefits